Three ideas to generate new business from existing clients

 This desire to have a say on the long-term impact of their legacy means that many clients want more control in the later life planning process.

-On investment, we establish a trading company for each investor and issue them 100% of the share capital.
+On investment, a trading company for each investor can be established with 100% of the share capital issued directly to them.
 Each investor can set up multiple trading companies.
 Each of these can be associated with a different beneficiary.
 As a result, each company can then be easily passed on to the respective person.

 This offers your clients control over their estate.
 Multiple beneficiaries are considered individually whilst still protecting the client’s legacy from Inheritance Tax.